 The Betwixt app is a choose-your-own-adventure experience that gives the user a sensually beautiful opportunity to get to know oneself in a new way.
 This app was developed using psychological principles woven into storytelling and game play that, should you be interested, are explained after each “chapter” is completed.
 It is gorgeously presented, it is effective, and, according to their website, can lead to reductions in anxiety stress.
 “Unlike most mental health apps, Betwixt is backed by rigorous research.
 An independent study (pending publication) found that playing for two weeks can reduce anxiety and stress from moderate to normal levels – equivalent to 8 weeks of daily meditation with one of the most popular apps on the market.”

-• Setting Boundaries That Stick
+• Book: Setting Boundaries That Stick

 I admit to a bit of a therapist’s crush on Jules Taylor Shore.
 I’ve gotten to witness her recently in a couple of trainings, and here’s my takeaway: human, real, compassionate, wicked smart, and vulnerable.
 Whew - what a mix that is!
 When she’s feeling touched by something, her tears are there and she’s not afraid to show them.
 Something about that willingness to be with her own feelings and parts is so beautiful.
 I haven’t yet finished reading her recent book, honestly, but it’s so good I want to go ahead and put it on this list: Setting Boundaries That Stick.
 She breaks it down - the why and how to set a boundary that sets us all up for success.